DjonnyX/rcx-virtual-list/README.md

 When displaying hundreds of thousands of items (think social media feeds, chat logs, or news streams), rcx-virtual-list ensures smooth and responsive rendering without overwhelming the browser.

 Horizontal Carousels or Galleries
-Ideal for media-rich UI elements like image galleries, product cards, or horizontal scrollers where traditional ngFor rendering becomes sluggish.
+Ideal for media-rich UI elements like image galleries, product cards, or horizontal scrollers.

 Grouped Navigation with Section Headers
 For catalogs, logs, or grouped entries (e.g., by date or category), you can use sticky headers and snapping to guide user navigation effectively.